quicwg/multipath/draft-ietf-quic-multipath.md

 The path validation mechanism as specified in {{Section 8.2. of QUIC-TRANSPORT}} for migration is used unchanged for initiation of new paths in this extension.
-Respectively the security considerations on source address spoofing as outlined In {{Section 21.5.4 of QUIC-TRANSPORT}} equally apply.
+Respectively the security considerations on source address spoofing as outlined in {{Section 21.5.4 of QUIC-TRANSPORT}} equally apply.
 Similarly, the anti-amplification limits as specified in {{Section 8 of QUIC-TRANSPORT}} need to be followed to limit the amplification risk.